CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

     ![](../media/img41.png)

-1. In the **appsettings** section of `main.bicep` file, replace the values below with the ones you copied previously in the text editor.
+2. In the **appsettings** section of `main.bicep` file, replace the values below with the ones you copied previously in the text editor.
 Next, press **CTRL + S** to save the file.

       ```
       AZURE_OPENAI_API_KEY:'YOUR_OPENAI_KEY' //#Replace with the OpenAI Key.
       AZURE_OPENAI_ENDPOINT:'YOUR_OPENAI_ENDPOINT' //#Replace with the OpenAI Endpoint.
-      AZURE_OPENAI_EMB_DEPLOYMENT:'YOUR_EMBEDDING_MODEL' //#Replace with the name of your embedding model deployment.
+      AZURE_OPENAI_EMB_DEPLOYMENT:'YOUR_EMBEDDING_MODEL' //#Replace with your embedding model name.
-      AZURE_OPENAI_CHAT_DEPLOYMENT:'YOUR_GPT_MODEL' //#Replace with the name of your Open AI Chat Deployment.
+      AZURE_OPENAI_CHAT_DEPLOYMENT:'YOUR_GPT_MODEL' //#Replace with your Open AI Chat Deployment name.
       AZURE_SEARCH_SERVICE_ENDPOINT:'YOUR_SEARCH_SERVICE_ENDPOINT' //#Replace with Search Service Endpoint.
       ```

      ![](../media/img42.png)

-1. In the LabVM, navigate to Desktop and search for `cmd` in the search box then click on **Command Prompt**.
+3. In the LabVM, navigate to Desktop and search for `cmd` in the search box then click on **Command Prompt**.

-1. Run the below command to change the directory.
+4. Run the below command to change the directory.

    ```bash
    cd C:\LabFiles\OpenAIWorkshop
    ```

-1. Run the below command to **Authenticate with Azure**.
+5. Run the below command to **Authenticate with Azure**.
 It will redirect to the Azure Authorize website, select your account.

    ```bash
    azd auth login
    ```

-1. Run the below command to set up the resource group deployment and **Create a new environment**.
+6. Run the below command to set up the resource group deployment and **Create a new environment**.
 Make sure to replace `{DeploymentId}` with **<inject key="Deployment ID" enableCopy="true"/>** in the below command.

    ```bash
    azd config set alpha.resourceGroupDeployments on